 • Trees are the next most important priority.
 We all love Ocala’s beautiful palms and oaks, but a giant live oak limb through your roof is not a good look.
 Be sure to regularly remove all weak and dead tree limbs near your home, and discard ones you find on the ground–they could become missiles later.
 The time to do this is now, if you wait until a storm is about to hit, there may not be enough time to discard your tree debris before the storm leaving you and your neighbors at risk.

 • Flooding: Know your zone!
 Storm surge is one of Florida’s major concerns after a Hurricane.
 If you’re unsure whether your home is in a flood zone, check with the county and plan accordingly with sandbags or an evacuation plan.
 You can also visit the FEMA Flood Map Service Center and search by your address.
 Many homes in Marion County are located on hills or in elevated areas, but others are low-lying.
 Homes that border Putnam County is especially vulnerable.
 Have a “go bag” ready just in case you have to get out fast.
 If your home begins to flood, evacuate and reach dry ground even if the floodwater is not strong or high.
-Click here to read about 5 Things Florida Residents Need to Know About Flood Insurance.
+Click here to read What You Need to Know About Florida Flood Insurance.

 • Communication: Keep a battery or solar-powered radio on hand to keep up with advisories and updates.
 A battery-powered charger for your phone is a must to keep you connected with your loved ones and Weather apps.
 Marion County has “Alert Marion” they will call, email, and text you any important storm updates – sign up here

 • Supplies: Have at least a week’s worth of supplies on hand including cash, gas, propane for cooking, drinking water, non-perishable food, and batteries.